 Drugs, particularly benzodiazepines and anticholinergics (eg, some tricyclic antidepressants, antihistamines, antipsychotics, benztropine), may temporarily cause or worsen symptoms of dementia, as may alcohol, even in moderate amounts.
 New or progressive kidney or liver failure may reduce drug clearance and cause drug toxicity after years of taking a stable drug dose (eg, of propranolol).

-Prion mechanisms appear to be involved in most or all neurodegenerative disorders that first manifest in the elderly.
+Prion Overview of Prion Diseases Prion diseases are progressive, fatal, and untreatable degenerative brain disorders.
+Prominent types include Creutzfeldt-Jakob disease (CJD), the prototypic example (usually sporadic) Variant... read more mechanisms appear to be involved in most or all neurodegenerative disorders that first manifest in older patients.
 A normal cellular protein sporadically (or via an inherited mutation) becomes misfolded into a pathogenic form or prion.
 The prion then acts as a template, causing other proteins to misfold similarly.
-This process occurs over years and in many parts of the CNS.
+This process occurs over years and in many parts of the central nervous system (CNS).
 Many of these prions become insoluble and, like amyloid, cannot be readily cleared by the cell.
 Evidence implies prion or similar mechanisms in Alzheimer disease (strongly), as well as in Parkinson disease, Huntington disease, frontotemporal dementia, and amyotrophic lateral sclerosis.
 These prions are not as infectious as those in Creutzfeld-Jacob disease, but they can be transmitted.

 Dementia impairs cognition globally.
 Onset is gradual, although family members may suddenly notice deficits (eg, when function becomes impaired).
 Often, loss of short-term memory is the first sign.
-At first, early symptoms may be indistinguishable from those of age-associated memory impairment or mild cognitive impairment.
+At first, early symptoms may be indistinguishable from those of age-associated memory impairment or mild cognitive impairment, but then progression becomes apparent.

 Although symptoms of dementia exist in a continuum, they can be divided into